MalykaAwais/APB_VIP/README.md

 ---

 ## Problem Statement
 The project targets the verification of master and slave Universal Verification Components (UVCs) for the AMBA APB protocol.
-The challenge is to confirm adherence to the protocol amidst increasing complexity in designs.
+The challenge is to confirm adherence to the protocol amidst increasing complexity in designs, in the absence of ACTUAL RTL DESIGN UNDER TEST (DUT).
+There is no Design and we are performing handshaking between two UVCs.
+Master and Slave UVC.

 ## Aims and Objectives
 - **Aim:** Create a comprehensive verification environment for the AMBA APB protocol.